bean-mhm/blim/README.md

     ...
 ```

 > `...` refers to the other view transforms in the config. `...` is generally used as a placeholder for the other parts of the code.
-I cannot believe I had to mention this, but someone was actually confused by it.
+I can't believe I had to mention this, but a friend was actually confused by it.

 ## Useful Links